Notker Labeo

-Notker Labeo, relief at the Abbey of St Gall.

 Notker Labeo (c.
 950 – 28 June 1022), also known as Notker the German (Notcerus Teutonicus) or Notker III, was a Benedictine monk active as a scholar and teacher.
 He was the first commentator on Aristotle active in the Middle Ages and translated the works of earlier Latin writers such as Boethius and Martianus Capella.
 Notker is also attributed the authorship of five short essays on music.

 Labeo means 'the thick-lipped one'.
 Later he was named Teutonicus in recognition of his services to the German language.

 Life and career

 He was born about 950, from a noble family of Thurgau, and he was a nephew of Ekkehard I, the poet of Waltharius.
 He went to the Abbey of Saint Gall when only a boy, and there acquired a vast and varied knowledge by omnivorous reading.
 After finishing his education, he continued in the abbey as a teacher and then head of the school under abbot Burckhard II.
 His contemporaries admired him as a theologian, philologist, mathematician, astronomer, connoisseur of music, and poet.
 He tells of his studies and his literary work in a letter to Bishop Hugo of Sitten (998–1017), and we also know of his activities through texts from his pupil Ekkehard IV.

 The Necrologium sancti Galli recorded his death under 28 June, 1022, as "Obitus Notkeri doctissimi atque benignissimi magistri".
 He died stricken by the plague.

 Among his most distinguished pupils are the aforementioned Ekkehard IV, Salomo III bishop of Constance, and Batherus, a wandering scholar who wrote a biography of St. Fridolin.